Come to the 2019 Majors and Minors Fair!

 Many students need time to select a major that best fits their goals as they transition into college.
 Students may also change their minds about the major they are pursuing and change to a new one before graduating.
 Taking the necessary time with information-gathering and decision-making processes before formally declaring a major is time well spent.

-Students who are undecided about a major should take a variety of courses that seem interesting to them.
+Students who are in the process of deciding their major should take a variety of courses that seem interesting to them.
 There are many options that satisfy General Education Requirements that can assist students in selecting a suitable major.

 To honestly evaluate options and increase the likelihood of selecting an appropriate major, students should engage in: